ngnma/Databas-Labratory/README.md

 3. all libraries imported in code

 ## Phases
-this project have 8 phases
+This project have 8 phases

 0. Connecting to Database
 2. Scraping a site and if there is some changes call Email/SMS API
 3. Login in websites with selenium
 4. Kaptcha solver
 5. Registration
 6. Fill Forms